 Interest rate caps limit how much the interest rate on an ARM can increase initially, regularly and in total.
 These caps make it possible to know your maximum possible monthly mortgage payment before you decide on an adjustable-rate home loan.

-Carefully review your mortgage offer before moving forward so you know each of the three types of rate caps.
-By carefully considering your financial situation and how your mortgage payments might change, you’ll be a better-informed borrower.
+Carefully review your mortgage offer before moving forward, and consider your financial situation and how your mortgage payments might change.
 If you’re unsure which mortgage is right for you, it’s a good idea to consult with a mortgage professional.